Namchi–Sky High– Offers a Heavenly Experience Beyond Comparison

 - Book a personal cab for the trip from a registered tour operator to avoid hassles and last minute rush.
 Hiring a cab dedicated for yourself and your friends or family helps you enjoy more comfort and spend more time in nature.

-Always hire a cab from the registered tour operators approved by Ministry of Corporate Affairs - Government of India.
-Check the list in its website.
+It is better to hire a cab from the registered tour operators approved by the Ministry of Corporate Affairs - Government of India.
+Check the list on its website.

-Day 1: Our trip Flagged Off–NJP Railway Station to Namchi
+Day 1: NJP Railway Station/Bagdogra Airport to Namchi

 Namchi or Namtse means “Sky High”